 (5) An order under subsection (3) is taken to be an order of the Commission.

-[Section 17 inserted by No. 30 of 2006 s.
+[Section 17 inserted: No. 30 of 2006 s.
 10.]

 18. Search warrants

 (1) This section does not apply to a Commission unless by the terms of appointment or in an instrument made by the Governor the provisions of this section are expressly declared to so apply.